 Tandem Bench Design: Part I

 This article is the first in a four-part series that will highlight each individual pattern and its designers.
-Please stop by Booth # 813 at the ASLA Annual meeting to see the benches in person.

 Below is an interview with designer Jonathan Danieu from RNL, now part of Stantec with details about the inspiration behind the “Mountain Range” pattern and design process.